Contingencyplana/making_friends_0/planning/planning_led_lab_fed.md

-# Planning-Led, Lab-Fed

-The doctrine of Making Friends AI.
-Planning leads.
-Labs feed.
-When planning stalls, new labs are carved to sustain it.

-This compass ensures we never starve for order, nor drown in chaos.

 ---
 ## Cycle 0 — The Seed
 - **Lab:** The Basement Lab already exists (Grumble was born here).
 - **Planning:** The Planning Parliament is dark, cobwebbed, awaiting first arcs.
 - **Rule:** The Basement Lab sustains the first Planning Friends.
   (Igor arrives.
 The first clerk dusts a desk.
 The first Workspace Planner takes their seat.)
 ---

 ## Cycle 1 — Friends 1–4